patriciachrysy/javascript-video-game/README.md

 ## The game

 - A simple game in 2D
-- the main character must get escalibur to claim the throne of his kingdom
+- the main character must fovercome allthe dangers and obstacles to get the treasure box
-- he has 20 shurikens in the begining and he can use them to throw on the badies
+- he has 0 power in the begining but he can pick up magic flower to get them and he can throw fire on the badies
-- he must either avoid badies or throw bombs at them to make them dispear
+- he must either avoid badies or throw fire at them to make them disapear
 - he dies if he colides with badies
-- he has to collect diamonds to recharge his bombs to 20
+- he has to collect magic flowers to recharge his powers
-- The game ends when he finally collects the sword.
+- The game ends when he finally collects the treasure box.

 ### How to play

+- When the game starts, choose some options and then click on the menu button
+- Afterward, click on the play button and written your name in the box
+- Use key left and right to move the player horizontally, up to jump, and space to throw fire on badies

 #### Get a local copy